Sundin/frontman/README.md

 ## Preconditions
 You need to have a domain name for each service you wish to host.
 You can obtain a free domain name pointing to your server using for example [DuckDNS](https://www.duckdns.org/) or [no-ip](https://www.noip.com/).

+You also need to have Docker, Docker Compose and Python 3 installed.

 ## Getting started
 ### Configuration